TritonDataCenter/triton-kubernetes/README.md

 ## Working with the CLI

-Triton Kubernetes allows you to create/destroy global cluster managers, Kubernetes environments and individual cluster nodes.
-You can also get information on a cluster manager or Kubernetes environment.
+Triton Kubernetes allows you to create/destroy global cluster managers, kubernetes environments and individual cluster nodes.
+You can also get information on a cluster manager or kubernetes environment.
 Triton Kubernetes provides these features through the `create`, `destroy` and `get` commands.

 To get help on a command, use the --help flag.
 For example: